Multistage Mixed Precision Iterative Refinement: Introduction

 \section{Introduction}

-Iterative refinement (IR), shown in Algorithm \ref{alg:sir}, is frequently used in solving linear systems $Ax = b$ to improve the accuracy of the computed approximate solution $\hat{x}$.
-Typically, one computes an initial approximate solution $\hat{x}_0$ using Gaussian elimination with partial pivoting (GEPP), saving the approximate factorization $A \approx \hat{L}\hat{U}$.
-After computing the residual $\hat{r}=b-A\hat{x}$ (potentially in higher precision), one reuses $\hat{L}$ and $\hat{U}$ to solve the system $A \hat{d} = \hat{r}$.
+Iterative refinement (IR) is frequently used in solving linear systems $Ax = b$, where $A \in \mathbb{R}^{n \times n}, x,b \in \mathbb{R}^n$, to improve the accuracy of a computed approximate solution $\hat{x} \in \mathbb{R}^n$.
+Typically, one computes an initial approximate solution $\hat{x}_0\in \mathbb{R}^n$ using Gaussian elimination with partial pivoting (GEPP), saving the approximate factorization $A \approx \hat{L}\hat{U}$, where $\hat{L} \in \mathbb{R}^{n \times n}$ is a lower triangular matrix with unit diagonal, and $\hat{U} \in \mathbb{R}^{n \times n}$ is an upper triangular matrix.
+After computing the residual $\hat{r}=b-A\hat{x} \in \mathbb{R}^n$ (potentially in higher precision), one reuses $\hat{L}$ and $\hat{U}$ to solve the system $A \hat{d} = \hat{r}$, where $\hat{d} \in \mathbb{R}^n$.
 The original approximate solution is subsequently refined by adding the corrective term, $\hat{x} = \hat{x} + \hat{d}$.
 This process can be repeated until either the desired accuracy is reached or the iterative refinement process converges to an approximate solution.
-Iterative refinement algorithms that exploit multiple different precisions have gained much attention recently due to the emergence of mixed precision hardware, and form the basis for the recently developed HPL-AI benchmark, on which today's top supercomputers exceed exascale performance; see e.g., \cite{hplai,k:20,top500}.
+Iterative refinement algorithms that exploit multiple different precisions have seen renewed attention recently due to the emergence of mixed precision hardware, and form the basis for the recently developed HPL-AI benchmark, on which today's top supercomputers exceed exascale performance; see e.g., \cite{hplai,k:20,top500}.

 Algorithm \ref{alg:sir} shows a general mixed precision iterative refinement scheme.
 Following the work of \cite{ch:18}, there are four different precisions specified: $u_f$ denotes the factorization precision, $u$ denotes the working precision, $u_r$ denotes the precision for the residual computation, and $u_s$ denotes the effective precision with which the correction equation is solved.
 This final precision, $u_s$, is not a hardware precision but will rather depend on the particular solver used in line \ref{corrsolve} and the particular precision(s) used within the solver (which may be different from $u$, $u_f$, and $u_r$).
+It is assumed that $u_f\geq u\geq u_r$.